rodneyshupe/Cookbook/Recipes/Baking.rst

 Variation
 ---------
-Use 400 grams flour and 300 grams water
+* Use 400 grams flour and 300 grams water
-Add 8g yeast and 1 tsp honey for quicker loaf.
+* Add 8g yeast and 1 teaspoons honey for quicker loaf.

-- 425g flour (or 285 white and 140g whole wheat and add tbsp honey)
-- 1 gram (1/4 teaspoon) yeast
-- 8-12 grams salt (I use 10 grams)
-- 15g (1 tbsp) distilled white vinegar
-- 200g water
-- 90g beer

-1 teaspoon dry Mustard
-1 table sponnes hotsauce
-2 tablespoons butter move_completed
-1 sleave saltines

-combine
-350 oven for 10 minutes

 .. raw:: pdf